MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample5.md

 [//]: <> (MVL-653)

 ### Change LUT
 We like to add a surface color to the head.
 In order to do that, we add the module `SoLUTEditor`, which adds an RGBA lookup table (LUT) to the scene.
-Connecting this module to `SoExaminerViewer` left to the connection between `SoGVRRenderer` and `SoExaminerViewer` (remember the order in which Open Inventor modules are executed) allows you to set the surface color of the head.
+Connecting this module to `SoExaminerViewer` to the left of the connection between `SoGVRRenderer` and `SoExaminerViewer` (remember the order in which Open Inventor modules are executed) allows you to set the surface color of the head.

 ![SoLUTEditor](images/tutorials/visualization/V6_02.png "SoLUTEditor")